-In connection with the Closing, our board of directors (the "Board") approved, and our stockholders adopted, the 2018 Equity Incentive Plan (the "2018 Plan") pursuant to which 10,000,000 shares of our Common Stock has been reserved for issuance to employees, including officers, directors and consultants.
-The 2018 Plan shall be administered by the Board, provided however, that the Board may delegate such administration to the compensation committee (the "Committee").
-Subject to the provisions of the 2018 Plan, the Board and/or the Committee shall have authority to grant, in its discretion, incentive stock options, or non-statutory options, stock awards or restricted stock purchase offers ("Equity Awards").
-As of March 31, 2020, the Board has not approved any Equity Awards made pursuant to the 2018 Plan.
+In connection with the Closing, our Board approved, and our stockholders adopted, the 2018 Equity Incentive Plan (the "2018 Plan") pursuant to which10,000,000 shares of our Common Stock has been reserved for issuance to employees, including officers, directors and consultants.
+The 2018 Plan shall be administered by the Board, provided however, that the Board may delegate such administration to the compensation committee of the Board (the "Compensation Committee").
+Subject to the provisions of the 2018 Plan, the Board and/or the Compensation Committee shall have authority to grant, in its discretion, incentive stock options, or non-statutory options, stock awards or restricted stock purchase offers ("Equity Awards").